An Overview of Spiritual Abstraction or Abstract Art (and My Favorite Artists)

 Hilma af Klint

-In 2019, when I first began my artist’s journey, I attended a workshop on automatic writing and sketching inspired by Hilma af Klint.
+Who hasn’t heard of Hilma af Klint lately?
+Her large abstract paintings drew unprecedented crowds to the Guggenheim in 2019.
+When I first began my artist’s journey, I attended a workshop on automatic writing and sketching inspired by Hilma af Klint.
 I thought it was so cool she had experienced séances, citing them as the inspiration for her most famous works.
 This inspired me to pursue Dreams after I had a dream in August.

 From The Hilma Af Klint Foundation: